minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 and contributions and have not found effects, such as #cite(<bronars-lott-1997>, form: "prose"), who analysed how the voting behavior of politicians changed when they did not stand for re-election.
-Ideally, politicians should represent their ideology, even without facing threat of re-election, yet if their vote is 'bought' then their contributions and voting behaviour changes, since the cost of shirking decreases @bronars-lott-1997[p.319].
+Ideally, politicians should represent their ideology, even without facing the threat of re-election, yet if their vote is 'bought' then their contributions and voting behavior change, since the cost of shirking decreases @bronars-lott-1997[p.319].
 Ansolabehere et al. analysed 40 empirical papers and concluded in a seminal paper that there is limited evidence indicating interest group contributions have an impact on roll-call votes
 @Ansolabehere @griers.

-Others, however, have found that contributions do change voting behaviour:
+Others, however, have found that contributions do change voting behavior:
-Stratmann analysed the timing of contributions, and instead of analysing how the contributions of the previous cycle relates to the voting behaviour of politicians, Stratmann took the contributions from current election cylces, since short term contributions are more relevant for voting behavior, according to him @stratmann-1995.
-Betrand finds indirect evidence of lobbying companies providing special interest groups access to politicians when these groups contribute (as opposed to giving only issue specific information to congress members)@Bertrand @matter. #cite(<baldwinmagee>, form: "prose") also find linkages of roll-call votes on specific trade agreement related bills and the contributions from businesses and labor groups. #cite(<McAlexander2020>, form: "prose"), in their paper on the electoral gap in evironmental voting determines that since the public's inclination for environmental protection is greater than the oil and gas sector's, candidates who get large campaign contributions from
+Stratmann analysed the timing of contributions, and instead of analysing how the contributions of the previous cycle relates to the voting behavior of politicians, Stratmann took the contributions from current election cycles, since short term contributions are more relevant for voting behavior, according to him @stratmann-1995. #cite(<Bertrand>, form: "prose") finds indirect evidence of lobbying companies providing special interest groups access to politicians when these groups contribute (as opposed to giving only issue-specific information to congress members) @matter. #cite(<baldwinmagee>, form: "prose") also find linkages of roll-call votes on specific trade agreement-related bills and the contributions from businesses and labor groups. #cite(<McAlexander2020>, form: "prose"), in their paper on the electoral gap in evironmental voting determines that since the public's inclination for environmental protection is greater than the oil and gas sector's, candidates who get large campaign contributions from